Villa Puerto Edén

 Villa Puerto Edén is a Chilean hamlet and minor port located in Wellington Island, in Natales commune, Última Esperanza Province, Magallanes Region.
 It is considered one of Chile's most isolated inhabited places together with Easter Island and Villa Las Estrellas.
 The village is known for being the home of the last Kawéshkar people.
 Owing to the large tidewater glaciers caused by the region’s super-high precipitation, it is only accessible by sea, on the Navimag ferry from Puerto Montt in the north, or Puerto Natales in the south.
 There is also a monthly boat from Caleta Tortel.

 The population is 176 (2002 census).
 Owing to the extraordinarily humid climate the village has no roads, with only pedestrian boardwalks connecting the houses and shops.
 A weekly transport boat takes local fish and shellfish products (the latter mainly mussels) to markets.
 Margarita Vargas López, a member of the Chilean Constitutional Convention, was born and raised in Villa Puerto Edén.

+Flora and Fauna

+Puerto Edén well known for sightings of the green-backed firecrown (Sephanoides sephaniodes).
+Furthermore patagonian sierra finches (Phrygilus patagonicus), austral thrushes (Turdus falcklandii), ringed kingfisher (Megaceryle torquata), and black-crowned night herons (Nycticorax nycticorax)are common.

+Regarding flowering plants hardy fuchsia (Fuchsia magellanica), Coicopihue (Philesia magellanica), and Chilean holly (Desfontainia fulgens) are present everywhere.The hardy fuchsia in particular attracts both the green-backed firecrown and the “giant bumblebee” (Bombus dahlbomii).
+Finally, the Chilean sundew (Drosera uniflora) on the plateau is also worth mentioning.